celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 }
 ```

-We'll need to scrutinize the vehicle's specific ticket info such as parking tickets assigned to each vehicle’s registration number.
+We'll need to scrutinize the vehicle's specific ticket info such as parking tickets assigned to each vehicle's registration number.

 We can do this in several ways.
 Either;

-1. Filter the ‘s\_tickets’ array on the front end and return only the required tickets to a vehicle’s registration number.
+1. Filter the `s_tickets` array on the front end and return only the required tickets to a vehicle's registration number.
 Or,

 2. We could create a function that will filter the vehicle's tickets and return an already filtered array to the front end.